geeth-Salindra/BS2/README.md

 # BS2
-This code use to send the same message in lot of time like spam.
-This can use any text editors.
+This code is use to send the same message in lot of times like spam.
+This can use any text editor.

 pip install pyinstaller
 cd C:\Users\nidu9\PycharmProjects\Boost String # my Path